As you may know by now, I have a bit of difficulty in keeping surprises a surprise when it comes to my wife.

 The spoilage of Ma and Company’s surprise was a blessing in disguise, though.
 So long as I continued to deny everything and not give any hints, Ashley seemed satisfied that I was in cahoots with them and left me alone about any solo plans I might have.
 And so the days passed.

-Since January, I’d kept in contact with Mrs. Brenneman -mail and had continued to let her know I was still in line to make the purchase.
-We agreed to meet at the library of all places to make the exchange and soon our agreed upon date of May 26 had arrived.
+Since January, I’d kept in contact with Mrs. Brenneman and had continued to let her know I was still planning to make the purchase of her painting.
+We set a date, to meet at my library workplace to make the exchange, and soon our agreed upon date of May 26 had arrived.
 My co-workers were all in on the surprise by then and were sworn to secrecy.

 Mrs. Brenneman arrived at exactly the time she said she would, painting case in hand.
 We chatted a little about the painting, the awards that it had won and her general creative process for it.
 Then, I filled out a bill of sale form she had brought, made a copy of it for her and made the purchase.
 The painting was now mine and soon it would be my wife’s.
 I just had to find a good place to hide it.